-The Doncaster Retail, Leisure and Town Centre Study 2015 provides evidence on current and future retail and leisure requirements including an overview of existing provision with town centres and out-of-centre locations.
+Evidence on current and future retail and leisure requirements including an overview of existing provision within our town centres and hot food takeaways.

 The Government attaches great importance to Green belt.
 The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; essential characteristics of Green belt are their openness and their permanence.